manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/README.md

 make formatting
 ```

-Codestyle checks only, without rewriting files:
+For codestyle checks only, without rewriting files:

 ```bash
 make check-codestyle
 ```

-> Note: `check-codestyle` uses `isort`, `black` and `darglint` library

-Update all dev libraries to the latest version using one comand
+Update all dev libraries to the latest version using one command

 ```bash
 make update-dev-deps